Engineering 100-950

 Lab 3: Group B Portion

+Starting in this lab, you will be graded on your use of color coding when wiring breadboard circuits.
 Oftentimes we will refer to “Common Practice”, meaning the circuit will work if you don’t follow this convention, but it may be harder to understand for an outsider, or in certain “edge cases” it might function differently than expected.
 A common practice we are requiring you to follow is color coding your jumper wires, as this makes debugging a complex circuit much easier.
-Power should be red, GND should be black, and any data/signal jumpers should be some other color.
-Additionally, supply 5v to one red power rail on the breadboard, 3.3v to the other red rail, and GND the remaining two blue rails.
-Then you can connect any sensors to those rails without tracing wires over and over back to the Arduino pins.
+Please take careful note of the guidelines listed below!

 Contents